raybellis/draft-bellis-dnsop-session-signal/draft-bellis-dnsop-session-signal.md

 The EDNS(0) Extension Mechanism for DNS {{!RFC6891}} is explicitly defined to only have "per-message" semantics.
-Whilst EDNS(0) has been used to signal at least one session related parameter (the edns-tcp-keepalive EDNS0 Option {{?RFC7828}}) the result is less than optimal due to the restrictions imposed by the EDNS(0) semantics and the lack of server initiated signalling.
+Whilst EDNS(0) has been used to signal at least one session related parameter (the EDNS TCP KeepAlive option
+{{?RFC7828}}) the result is less than optimal due to the restrictions imposed by the EDNS(0) semantics and the lack of server initiated signalling.
 This document defines a new Session Signaling Opcode used to carry persistent "per-session" type-length-values (TLVs), and defines an initial set of TLVs used to